jlinclabs/apidocs/a_server.md

 Store the `logintoken`, `vendorname` and `vendor_pk` (the vendor's public key).
 The user is now logged in and can move to the logged-in user menu items.

+##### N.B.
+The user's first access to their account data pulls that data from the B server.
+Until that happens their account data does not exist on the A server.
+##### Once they have made that initial access, the user has taken control of their data on the B server, and subsequent updates of that data will be pushed to the B server if the user's permissions allow it.

 #### Signing up an existing user with a new vendor

 Obtain a signuptoken as above.
 On the registration form page, offer the user the alternative to add this vendor to an existing account by logging into the existing account.